Amzzy78/psychedelic-quotes-generator/README.md

       (b.)
 A container that changes images on the click of a previous and next button.

 2. Responsive on all device sizes.

+3. Links to external websites for further reference.
+All open in a new tab.
+   (a.)
+Heading/introduction text under the logo is linked to Michael Pollan's book where the excerpt was borrowed.
+   (b.)
+The default first sentence/heading on the quote generator (before it is pressed) which is taken from a research paper on the National Center for Biotechnology Information, U.S. National Library of Medicine website.
+   (c.)
+The default second sentence/quote on the quote generator (before it is pressed) is taken from Mind Medicine Australia's website.

   ## Existing Features
   -----------------